 The poem also shows that desire, when it is honored and kept within its right context, is a gift rather than a problem.
 The church has sometimes treated physical desire as spiritually suspect.
 Song of Solomon simply refuses that view.

-Study question: What would it look like to pursue them the way the lovers in Song of Solomon pursue each other?
+Study question: When did you last tell your spouse specifically what you admire about them?
+What would it look like to pursue them the way the lovers in Song of Solomon pursue each other?

 Day 1: Genesis 2:18-25 Read slowly.
+What does "leaving" mean for your marriage?
 What does "one flesh" look like practically in your life together?
 Discuss with your spouse if studying together.

 Day 2: Ephesians 5:21-33 Read the whole passage, starting at verse 21.
 Write down what the passage asks of you specifically, setting aside what it asks of your spouse.

 Day 3: Song of Solomon 2:1-17 Read the whole chapter.
+What does it feel like to be pursued and celebrated?
 When did you last celebrate your spouse in specific terms?
 Write them a note this week.

 Day 4: 1 Corinthians 13:4-8 Read each quality and ask honestly: how well am I living this out?
 Choose one quality to focus on for the rest of the week.